DvoraksPadawan/Algorithmic-Stablecoin/README.md

 # Algorithmic-Stablecoin

 This smart contract simulates the collapse of Luna to demonstrate how algorithmic stablecoins work and their tokenomics.
-It also highlights the protocol flaw that hackers exploited.
+The project also highlights the protocol flaw that hackers exploited and shows my interest in econometrics.

 The (open source) contract is deployed here: